-Off to Glastonbury?
+Off to Glastonbury or another UK festival?
 Other than saying ‘Don’t go!’, our sensitive skin columnist advises on how to survive (while still having fun) at a festival

 I like to think I’m pretty low maintenance.
 I won’t stamp my foot if I don’t get my own way, my typical answer to any question is ‘I don’t mind’ (I know, it’s annoying but I really DO NOT MIND) and could go for days without needing attention or company.
 Unfortunately, my sensitive skin did not get the memo.
 It is so high maintenance that the thought of hand luggage makes me panic, never mind the thought of a backpack in order to go to a festival.
 Add to this my beauty obsession, a fear of bugs and the fact that I won’t even pop to Tesco without a swipe of concealer and lashings of mascara and this girl is not camping-friendly.
 So how does a beauty addict with reactive skin survive a festival?

 In the summer of 2014, I had to find out.
 A friend’s hen party at Latitude festival meant I had to embrace the backpack.
 (Actually, mine broke just as I’d finished packing so I had to take my large suitcase instead.
 I looked as high maintenance and diva-ish as you could get, dragging it along the field on arrival.
 Very Kathleen Turner in Romancing the Stone.)
 I had to face my fears and go camping; and to make matters worse, it was all in an uncharacteristically long, humid heatwave.